The day that my first child stopped asking me to read the same book over and over and over again? That was a good day.

 But the point of this list isn’t to share which board books the professionals think are the best.
 You could find that anywhere.
 The point of this list is to give you the tried-and-true baby board books most loved by babies and parents.

 Note: indicates my family’s absolute top favorites on the list.
-These are the books my kids can’t get enough of!
+These are the books my babies could never get enough of.
+And even though my kids are older now, they still ask for these books!

 Before you go, get my FREE cheat sheet: 75 Positive Phrases Every Child Needs to Hear